imthenachoman/How-To-Secure-A-Linux-Server/README.md

 1. boot your server from your install medium
 1. follow the prompts to install

+Where applicable, use the expert install option so you have tighter control of what is running on your server. **Only install what you absolutely need.** I, personally, do not install anything other than SSH.

+Debian is my distribution of choice and what this guide was written/tested on.
+Everything below should, in most cases, work on other distributions but file paths and settings may differ slightly.
+Check your distribution's documentation.

 ([Table of Contents](#table-of-contents))

 ### Pre/Post Installation

 - If you're opening ports on your router so you can access your server from the outside, disable the port forwarding until your system is up and secured.
-- Where applicable, use the expert install option so you have tighter control of what is running on your server. **Only install what you absolutely need.** I, personally, do not install anything other than SSH.
 - Unless you're doing everything physically connected to your server, you'll need SSH access so be sure it is installed.
 - Be sure to keep your system up-to-date (i.e. `sudo apt update && sudo apt upgrade` on Debian based systems)
 - <a name="post-install"></a>At some point, like maybe right after configuring [SSH public/private keys](#ssh-publicprivate-keys), make sure you perform any tasks specific to your setup like: